-Contaminant (units) Sample Date MCL Violation Y/N Your Water Range Low High MCLG MCL Likely Source of Contamination Total Asbestos (MFL) 11/21/11 N ND N/A 7 7 Decay of asbestos cement water mains; erosion of natural deposits
+Contaminant (units) Sample Date MCL Violation Y/N Your Water Range Low High MCLG MCL Likely Source of Contamination Fluoride (ppm) 7/8/20 N 0.68 N/A 4 4 Erosion of natural deposits; water additive which promotes strong teeth; discharge from fertilizer and aluminum factories

-There are a number of organic compounds that are of potential concern in drinking water.
-This group includes Volatile Organic Compounds (VOCs), which vaporize easily, and Synthetic Organic Compounds (SOCs) which are manmade, such as some pesticides and herbicides.
-These contaminants may come from sources like agriculture, urban storm water runoff, residential uses, industrial processes and petroleum production, gas stations and septic systems.
+There are a number of organic chemicals that are of potential concern in drinking water.
+This group includes Volatile Organic Chemicals (VOCs) which vaporize easily.
+It also includes Synthetic Organic Chemicals (SOCs) which are manmade and include substances such as pesticides and herbicides.
+These organic chemicals may come from various sources like agriculture, urban storm runoff, residential uses, industrial processes and petroleum production, gas stations and septic systems.